 The game didn’t change gradually.
 It split into two completely different competitions.

 Most brands optimize for Stage 1.
-Then they wonder why they’re invisible in AI search optimization.
+Then they wonder why they’re invisible in AI recommendations.
 They’re optimizing for the wrong filter.

-The Retrieval-Citation Split shows that backlinks and Domain Authority (r=0.18 correlation) help with retrieval but have near-zero effect on citation selection, while schema markup delivers 2-4x citation improvement and original research increases citation rates by 45% (Fuel Online analysis of 1,000+ domains; Digital Bloom analysis of 325K+ indexed prompts).
+Backlinks and Domain Authority help with retrieval.
+They have near-zero effect on citation selection.
+Schema markup delivers 2-4x citation improvement.
+Original research increases citation rates by 45% (Fuel Online analysis of 1,000+ domains; Digital Bloom analysis of 325K+ indexed prompts).

 I spent $500K on traditional SEO before I figured this out.
 Here’s the brutal truth: your backlinks get you retrieved.
 They don’t get you cited.